itsnotjameel/Careem-Telegram-Bot/README.md

 <h3>INSTRUCTIONS:</h3>

 1. Create a Telegram bot, and get the bot token.
-2. Create a secret_tokens.py file in the same folder, use the ideal file below, or define your own `bot_token, commandpassword, clickpassword, deletepassword, dbname, dbpath, screenshotpath, screenshotfilename`
+2. Create a secret_tokens.py file in the same folder, use the ideal file below, or define your own `bot_token, commandpassword, clickpassword, deletepassword, dbname, screenshotfilename.`

 <h5>Ideal secret_tokens.py file:</h5>